Gears 5: Reception

-Gears 5 has received "generally favorable" reviews, according to review aggregator Metacritic.
+Gears 5 has received "generally favorable" reviews, according to review aggregator website Metacritic.
 Critics praised the gameplay, campaign, presentation and amount of content, but criticised the story and lack of innovation.
 Many critics praised the game for being a successful return to form for the series.

 Ryan McCaffrey of IGN gave the game a 9/10 in a raving review, stating: "It’s not surprising at all that Gears 5 is an excellent third-person action game.
 This iconic series has never really had a misfire, even when changing hands from original developer Epic to The Coalition, and the hot streak remains unbroken.
 What was unexpected is just how effectively it doubles down on story with a character-focused, consequence-filled tale that plays to one of the franchise’s most underappreciated strengths and backs it up with fun, welcome additions to both its gameplay formula and flow.
 And that’s just the campaign: add in a heavy-hitting multiplayer lineup of Versus, Versus Arcade, Horde, and Escape and it makes Gears 5 one of the best and most versatile action-game packages in recent memory."

 Andrew Reiner of Game Informer rated Gears 5 a 8.5/10, concluding: "Gears 5 is exactly what it needs to be.
 This old war vet still packs a punch.
 The open-world exploration has issues, but that isn’t enough to steal away the thunder The Coalition expertly deploys on the battlefield.
 The campaign is a fun ride that concludes with a shocker moment and a hell of a setup for a sequel.
 I’m already looking forward to that follow-up."

 Wesley Yin-Poole, deputy editor of Eurogamer recommended the game with a 4 star rating out of 5.
 He concluded: "The campaign really is great.
 Perhaps even better than great, the more I think about it.
 All the new things about it - the open world stuff, Jack's powers, the light RPG elements, the side quests - all this stuff was done better years ago by other games.
 But those other games weren't Gears of War, which has actual decent third-person shooting, actual interesting things happening, and a story that doesn't try hard to win awards.
 But while Versus, Horde and even Escape are, ultimately, fine, they're let down by the party pooper progression system.
 The hope is The Coalition tweaks how the battle pass works, because as it stands, Gears 5's grind is depressing."